Narrowing options for Varadkar if he and Martin fail to reach an agreement - The Media Times

 If there is no agreement with Martin, he only has the authority to hold elections.

-He might be powerless to stop a Dáil shaken by campaigning and the collapse of his government.
+He would be powerless to stop a Dáil who will be forced to collapse his government in the election campaign.